Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 Cost

-As of 2024, you can expect to pay about $50-$100 for a Septril piercing.
+You can expect to pay about $50-$100 for a Septril piercing.
 The final cost will depend on your location, piercer's experience level, and jewelry.

 Note that high-quality jewelry and an experienced piercer, which are recommended for best results, will be more expensive overall.
 As a rule of thumb, remember that "you get what you pay for."